iammortimer/TN-ERC20-Gateway/README.md

 python3 start.py
 ```
 ## Configuration of the config file
-The config.json file includes all necessary settings that need to be connfigured in order to run a proper gateway:
+The config.json file includes all necessary settings that need to be configured in order to run a proper gateway:
 ```
 {
     "main": {
-        "port": <portnumber to run the webinterface on>, "name": "Tokenname",
+        "port": <port number to run the webinterface on>, "name": "Tokenname",
         "company": "Gateways Ltd",
         "contact-email": "info@contact.us",